xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 # FTTH Design using EVPN E-Tree

 ## Summary
 Many providers today are migrating from L2 access networks to more flexible L3 underlay networks using xVPN overlays to support a variety of network services.
 L3 networks offer more flexibility in terms of topology, resiliency, and support of both L2VPN and L3VPN services.
 Using a converged aggregation and access network simplifies networks and reduced both capex and opex spend by eliminating duplicate networks.
 Fiber to the home networks using active Ethernet have typically used L2 designs using proprietary methods like Private VLANs for subscriber isolation.
 EVPN E-Tree gives us a modern alternative to provide these services across a converged L3 Segment Routing network.
+This use case highlights one specific use case for E-Tree, however there are a number of other business and subscriber service use cases benefitting from EVPN E-Tree.

 ## E-Tree Diagram
 <img src="http://xrdocs.io/design/images/cmf-hld/cst-etree.png" width="500"/>